metatypedev/ghjk/README.md

 $ deno task dev bash/fish/zsh
 ```

-Run the tests in the repository through the deno task:
+Run the tests in the repository through the deno tasks:

 ```bash
 $ deno task test